 I love my pumpkin recipes in the fall…they are my favorite!
-But once December hits (or I guess mid-November this year), I am all about the gingerbread!
+But once December hits (or I guess mid-November this year), I am all about gingerbread.
 We make gingerbread cakes, and cookies, and a gingerbread house, too!
 Give me all the gingerbread.

-These little cakes would be so sweet for a Thanksgiving or Christmas dessert.
+These vegan mini gingerbread bundt cakes would be so sweet for a Thanksgiving or Christmas dessert.
 They are spicy and incredibly moist.
 They even freeze well – (I froze one to test it out) so you could do them ahead of time and then just warm them up a bit before serving.
 A little dusting of powdered sugar on top is the perfect finish…like the snow on the ground. :)